Bangulli/PrettyPrint/README.md

 - Licence

 ## Installation
+This project is available on pypi at: https://pypi.org/project/PrettyPrintout/0.0.1/

+To install just run

+    pip install prettyprintout

 ## Printing
 To use the ANSI printing features first import the package and create a Printer object.